pyscript/pyscript/docs/tutorials/getting-started.md

 ## A more complex example

 Now that we know how you can create a simple 'Hello, World!' example, let's see a more complex example.
-This example will use the Demo created by [Cheukting](https://github.com/Cheukting).
+This example will use the Demo created by [Cheuk Ting Ho](https://github.com/Cheukting).
 In this example, we will use more features from PyScript.

 ### Setting up the base index file